EstherAlo/DAREY.IO-Projects/Project6/Project6.md

 ![pic5b](./images/pic5b.png)

-Create  2 logical volumes. apps-lv, and logs-lv. apps-lv will be used to store data for the Website while, logs-lv will be used to store data for logs
+Create  2 logical volumes. apps-lv, and logs-lv. apps-lv.
+This will be used to store data for the Website while, logs-lv will be used to store data for logs

 ```
 sudo lvcreate -n apps-lv -L 14G webdata-vg
 sudo lvcreate -n logs-lv -L 14G webdata-vg
 ```

-Verify that the Logical Volume had been created successfully by running:
+Verify that the Logical Volume has been created successfully:

 ```
 sudo lvs